Unity supports keyboard, joystick and gamepad input.

 Every project has the following default input axes when it’s created:

-If you want to add new virtual axes go to themenu.
+If you want to add new virtual axes go to the Edit > Project Settings menu, then select the Input category.
 Here you can also change the settings of each axis.

 You map each axis to two buttons on a joystick, mouse, or keyboard keys.

 |Name||The name of the string used to check this axis from a script.|

 |Descriptive Name||Positive value name displayed in the input tab of the Configuration dialog for standalone builds.|

 |Descriptive Negative Name||Negative value name displayed in the Input tab of the Configuration dialog for standalone builds.|

 |Negative Button||The button used to push the axis in the negative direction.|

 |Positive Button||The button used to push the axis in the positive direction.|

 |Alt Negative Button||Alternative button used to push the axis in the negative direction.|